-When it was launched in 2001, the Thinkers50 was the first-ever global ranking of management thinkers.
+When it was launched in 2001, Thinkers50 was the first-ever global ranking of management thinkers.
 It has been published every two years since, and remains the premier ranking of its kind.

-In the intervening decade, the scope of the Thinkers50 has broadened to include a range of activities that support our mission of providing innovative access to powerful business and management ideas – ideas that will make the world a better place.
+Since 2001, the scope of Thinkers50 has broadened to include a range of activities that support our mission of providing innovative access to powerful business and management ideas – ideas that will make the world a better place.

 That mission is based on three core beliefs: